 where $b$ is an integer and $v'\cdot e_0 = \dots = v'\cdot e_k=0$.
 If $u=-(e_1 + \dots + e_k)$, then we have that $u\cdot v_{k+1}=-kb+1=0$, which is absurd.
 Thus we conclude that $w(u)\geq k+1\geq 4$.
 This implies that $w'(u)\geq 2$, giving \ref{it:u_large_norm} of the lemma.
 Furthermore, Condition~\ref{it:largeweight} implies that $w'(v_{k+1})=1$, $w(v_{k+1})=3$, and $d(v_{k+1})=2$.

 Finally, we wish to show that there is an additional chain of twos in $\Gamma$.
 If $w'(u)=3$, then Condition~\ref{it:weight3condition} implies that $\Gamma$ does not contain adjacent vertices with adjusted weight one.
-Thus $v_{k+1}$ must adjacent to vertices of adjust weight zero on both sides, giving a second chain of twos distinct from $v_1,\dots, v_{k}$.
+Thus $v_{k+1}$ must be adjacent to vertices of adjusted weight zero on both sides, giving a second chain of twos distinct from $v_1,\dots, v_{k}$.
 Thus it remains to assume that $w'(u)=2$.
 This implies that $w(u)=4$, $d(u)=2$, and $k=3$.
 Now, since both $u$ and $v_{k+1}$ have degree two, they must be adjacent to two other vertices.
 If $\Gamma$ contains no further chains of weight two, then Condition~\ref{it:3adjacent} implies that the connected component of $\Gamma$ containing $u$ must take the form

-We leave it as an easy exercise to verify that this particular graph is rigid.
+One can verify by computer calculation that this particular graph is rigid (see Appendix~\ref{sec:computer} and Lemma~\ref{lem:computer2} for further details).
 In particular, it implies that $|\supp(u) \cap \supp(v_1, \dots, v_k)|=1$ contradicting the assumption on $u$.
 This establishes \ref{it:min_candidate} in the final case and concludes the proof.\end{proof}

-Finally we are ready to show that the Working Conditions imply rigidity. \begin{thm} If $\Gamma$ is a disjoint union of linear plumbings satisfying the Working Conditions, then $\Gamma$ is rigid. \end{thm}
+Finally we are ready to show that the Working Conditions imply rigidity. \begin{thm} If $\Gamma$ is a disjoint union of linear plumbing graphs satisfying the Working Conditions, then $\Gamma$ is rigid. \end{thm}

 \begin{proof} We prove this by induction on the number of vertices in $\Gamma$.
 For the base case we assume that $\Gamma$ contains at most two vertices.
 It follows from Condition~\ref{it:largeweight} that $\Gamma$ must be one of the following five graphs in this case: